Cecile Richards: Court’s Texas move could mean end of Roe - NewsBreak

 “The right to a safe and legal abortion that had been protected under our constitution and by our judicial system for nearly 50 years is in jeopardy, and we must fight to fully regain it,” wrote Richards, who stepped down from the helm of Planned Parenthood in 2018 and currently co-chairs American Bridge 21st Century, which supports liberal causes and conducts opposition research on Republicans

-The measure took effect this month after the U.S. Supreme Court declined an emergency appeal from abortion providers asking that it be stayed.
+The measure took effect this month from abortion providers asking that it be stayed.
 Opponents of the law have called it the nation’s biggest curb to abortion rights since the court’s 1973 Roe v.
 Wade decision, which established a nationwide right to abortion at any point before a fetus can survive outside the womb, which is roughly around the 24th week.

 Texas Gov. Greg Abbott has defended the measure — which has no exceptions for rape or incest — saying it does not force victims to give birth and vowing that the state “will work tirelessly to make sure that we eliminate all rapists from the streets of Texas by aggressively going out and arresting them and prosecuting them.”